and1can/instagram-full-stack/README.md

-# Instagram Postcard App in Express.js
+# Full Stack Instagram App in Express.js and PostgreSQL

 ## Registration